Should you run to lose weight?

 Written by Mark Coles - Follow on Google+ | Facebook | Twitter

 Untrained bone and muscle structure covered in excess body fat is actually very unstable and more prone to injury.
 Not only that, but gait (stride) is severely compromised when excess body fat gets in the way.
-You all must have seen a very popular weight loss show in the UK and the USA, do all those overweight participants actually look like their doing their bodies a lot of good when they're taken out running?
+You may have seen a very popular weight loss show in the UK and the USA, do all those overweight participants actually look like their doing their bodies a lot of good when they're taken out running?
 I don't think I've watched a show where one of the contestants doesn't complain of being in pain when they're out running.

-Would I advise running intervals for a large fat loss client?
+Would we advise running intervals for a large fat loss client?
 The answer again is no. Intervals are supposed to be flat out, you should have nothing left in the tank after every fast rep. How many large people have you seen who can truly say that they were running flat out?
 Sure they are running as quick as they can, but it's their lack of range of movement which is making it difficult and making them out of breath.

-If your sport is running, or you're strong/stable and lean enough, then yes I think running can very helpful.
+If your sport is running, or you're strong/stable and lean enough, then yes running can very helpful.
 But for 90% of the people looking to lose a lot of weight and body fat, stick to strength training and lower impact exercises.

 If you want to add intervals into your training, pick exercises such as the versa climber, watt bike, rower, the prowler and sled work.